$1.1M Los Gatos Home Hits Market For $274K As Part Of Housing Program

 - San Francisco Steal: 570 Square-Foot House Slashed To $599,000; Lowest Price In City

-But there is a catch: whoever applies to purchase the home must earn a “modest” income of less than $132,000 per year for a family of four.
+But there is a catch: whoever applies to purchase the home must earn a “modest” income of less than $132,000 per year for a family of four, the area’s median income.
+The buyer will also need a 10% down payment at the time of purchase.

 You must log in to post a comment.